STAR Project: a global benchmark in smart grids investments

 - In Brazil, over 220,000 smart meters have been installed in the states of Grande do Norte River, Bahia and Pernambuco.

 - In the United Kingdom, Iberdrola's commercial subsidiary has installed 1,500,000 smart meters with the Smart Meters project.

-Iberdrola group also plans to install 20 million smart meters in Spain, the United Kingdom and the United States by 2022.
+The Iberdrola group plans to install 21 million smart meters by 2025 in the countries where it operates.
 In addition, it plans to automate 100% of its high voltage network in the United States and increase the automation of its low voltage lines by 50%.

 - Iberdrola completes the digitisation of its distribution networks for the intelligent use of electricity

 - Iberdrola inspects over 32,000 km of power lines in Spain to boost supply security